HumanSignal/label-studio/docs/source/guide/webhooks.md

 1. In the Label Studio UI, open the project that you want to associate with a webhook URL.
 2. Click **Settings** and click **Webhooks**.
-3. Click **New Webhook**.
+3. Click **Add Webhook**.
 4. In the **Payload URL** field, provide the URL to send event payloads to.
 For example, `https://www.example.com/webhook`.
 5. (Optional) Toggle the **Is Active** option to deactivate the webhook until it is ready to use.
 Otherwise, the webhook becomes active as soon as you save it and events are sent to the URL.
-6. (Optional) Add any headers required by the webhook URL.
+6. (Optional) Click the + sign to add any headers required by the webhook URL.
 Specify the header name and the value.
 You can use headers to authenticate a request to your webhook URL.
-You can't add more than 10 headers.
 For example, `Authorization` and `Basic bGFiZWxzdHVkaW86ZXhhbXBsZQ==`
 7. (Optional) Select whether to send a payload with the event.
 By default, payloads are sent.
 For example, choose to send the payload for `Annotation created` events to update the correct pipeline based on the project ID sent in the payload.
 8. (Optional) Select whether to send an event for all actions in Label Studio supported by webhooks, or specific events.
 By default, events are sent for all actions.
 For example, select the `Annotation created` event.
 9. Save the webhook.